-Website – www.belfastschool.co.nz – Fortnightly Newsletters (every second Wednesday) which are given to the eldest child at school – Calendar of Events – General school information – Individual Class Newsletters – Board of Trustees information – Home & School information.
+Website – www.belfastschool.co.nz – Fortnightly Newsletters (every second Wednesday) which are emailed to our families – Calendar of Events – General school information – Individual Class Newsletters – Board of Trustees information – Home & School information.

 Belfast School has an “open-door” policy.
 We encourage you to come and see your children’s teachers and/or the Syndicate Leader or the Deputy Principals to discuss any matter concerning your child and the school.
 On most occasions an appointment will need to be made out of school time.
 Please inform the school of the reason for the appointment, so Staff can be prepared with necessary information.

 Please make the school your first point of contact with any concern.
 We are only too willing to discuss any matter.

 The new mobile Dental Clinic will visit Belfast School 2-3 times per year.
 Children may be enrolled from the age of 2-1/2 years and Parents are encouraged to take advantage of the availability of early dental care.
 Children will have regular visits to the mobile Dental Clinic where an emphasis on prevention of dental decay, and positive care of teeth and gums is made.

 The best place to drop children at school is on the Main North Road or the Sheldon Park car park.
 If you are dropping children opposite the school please make sure your children cross at the controlled road crossing.
 The Staff car park is out of bounds at all times for drop off and pick up.
 This is a safety issue.